This blog was first published in 2019 and updated on October 25, 2022.

-Nobody is asking finance professionals to produce a tale as charming and funny as Toy Story, or any other movie animated by Pixar.
+Nobody asks finance professionals to produce a tale about financial reporting as charming and funny as Toy Story or any other movie animated by Pixar.
 They don’t have to develop a plot as suspenseful as a John Grisham novel or Stephen King novel.

-A few months ago, for example, a report from consulting firm Accenture titled The CFO Reimagined: From Driving Value to Building the Digital Enterprise, showed that eight in ten of the executives surveyed agree “data storytelling” is an essential skill for today’s finance professional.
+A few years ago, for example, a report from consulting firm Accenture titled The CFO Reimagined: From Driving Value to Building the Digital Enterprise, showed that eight in ten of the executives surveyed agree “data storytelling” is an essential skill for today’s finance professional.

 Translating The ‘Foreign Language’ Of Finance

 In a research brief from the CGMA, for example, getting across key messages in a way that’s thorough but also simple is quickly becoming an art among the most successful CFOs:

-Warren Buffett has said that he writes financial reports like he’s talking to his sisters.
-“I have no trouble picturing them: though highly intelligent, they are not experts in accounting or finance.
+Warren Buffett has said he writes financial reports like he’s talking to his sisters: “I have no trouble picturing them: though highly intelligent, they are not experts in accounting or finance.
 They will understand plain English, but jargon may puzzle them.”

-A blog post from the Chartered Professional Accounts of Canada suggested pruning and curating the contents of a financial report to make sure the best or most important data comes first.
+A blog post from the Chartered Professional Accounts of Canada suggests pruning and curating the contents of a financial report to make sure the best or most important data comes first.

 “The sheer volume of financial and other data in corporate reports is overwhelming.
-Think about the information your reader will value the most,” the blog post said.
+Think about the information your reader will value the most,” the blog post says.
 “Emphasize the most significant and relevant information first and layer in more detailed information based on relevance and importance.
 Open with a succinct executive summary and organize subsequent information in such a way that additional details can be easily found.”

 A design firm called Column5Media offers some other great ideas of how to expand the scope of the story an annual report tells by considering how it can touch upon other organizational highlights.
-These could include points that tie back to company culture, anecdotes that show how money is allocated to build trust among shareholders or even to indicate a longer-term vision.
+These could include points that tie back to company culture, anecdotes that show how money is allocated to build trust among shareholders, or even to indicate a longer-term vision.